|

 Realizing

-this presentation looks at attachment research and the efforts adults
+follow, this presentation looks at attachment research and the efforts

-allows the child to engage in exploration, discovery and learning.
-Discussed
+therefore allows the child to engage in exploration, discovery and

-into fewer fights as preschoolers and grade-schoolers and undergoing
+with adults, getting into fewer fights as preschoolers and grade-schoolers

-greater intellectual development through the early childhood years.
+and undergoing greater intellectual development through the early

 1.5 - 2 hours (return to topic menu)